fraimparato/steganalysis/guidelines.md

 ### General advices

-- In order to have a more clean code, go to a new line whenever you reach the 80th column (80th character on the current line)
+- In order to have a more clean code, go to a new line whenever you reach the 80th column (80th character on the current line) and when you reach a full stop
 - Write meaningful and frequent commits

 ```